LaurenceA/SEMT20003/README.md

 ## Feedback:
 * The main route for feedback is the labs/problem classes on Fridays 11-1 in MVB 1.11.  *These labs/problem classes are the primary route for feedback on all aspects of the course, including lectures, notes, questions, iPython notebooks, past exams and the group coursework!!!!*

+## Why PyTorch
+All the notebooks are going to be in [PyTorch](https://pytorch.org).
+These days, you _need_ to know PyTorch if you're doing AI:
+* PyTorch is currently the leading AI library, both for academic research, and industry.
+* PyTorch is great for learning AI, because it exposes alot of the underlying concepts, and doesn't hide them under abstractions.
+* As we'll see, you can use PyTorch as GPU-enabled-numpy, so it is useful for many applications outside of traditional AI.
+* You're going to need PyTorch for the group project.

 ## Exam (50% of total mark):
 * These exams are in Christmas, and examine the taught material from TB1.